roncli/LibWowAPI/README.markdown

 ### 1.2
 * New:
  * Added Language.Italiano to send it_IT for Italian.
  * Added achievement lookup.
-(Achievements.AchievementLookup)
+(Achievement.AchievementLookup)
  * Added faction to achievements.
  * Added ItemLevel and Armor to achievement reward items.
  * Added OwnerRealm, SuffixID, UniqueID, PetSpeciesID, PetBreed, PetLevel, and PetQuality to the auction data.
  * Added battle pet ability, species, and stats lookups.
-(BattlePets.BattlePetAbility, BattlePets.BattlePetSpecies, and BattlePets.BattlePetStats)
+(BattlePet.BattlePetAbility, BattlePet.BattlePetSpecies, and BattlePet.BattlePetStats)
+ * Added challenge mode leaderboards for realm and region.
+(Challenge.ChallengeRealm and Challenge.ChallengeRegion)
 * Fixes:
  * Language.EnglishEU now correctly sends en_GB.
  * Refactored Data.CharacterAchievements and Data.GuildAchievements to use the objects in the Achievements namespace.